AOT-Technologies/forms-flow-ai-extensions/camunda-formio-tasklist-vue/README.md

 This is a NPM package for formsflow.ai solution.
 It can be used as a  Vue component build for to integrate Camunda Tasklist, associated forms in a bundled solution.

-You can install it :inbox_tray: [NPM package manager](https://www.npmjs.com/package/camunda-formio-tasklist-vue).
+:inbox_tray: You can install it [NPM package manager](https://www.npmjs.com/package/camunda-formio-tasklist-vue).

-## Things to look out when integrating
+## :information_source: Things to look out when integrating

 - Install the latest version of [Camunda-formio-tasklist-vue](https://www.npmjs.com/package/camunda-formio-tasklist-vue) and [bootstrap-vue](https://bootstrap-vue.org/)
 - Ensure you import the appropriate Vue component as defined in [TaskList View](https://github.com/AOT-Technologies/forms-flow-ai-extensions/blob/master/camunda-formio-tasklist-vue/src/views/TaskList.vue) and do the environment configuration in the integrated solution.